playermissile/dli_tutorial/index.rst

    of a text mode.
 I don't know why I thought that something bad would happen if a DLI went long, but I did.

-This example shows how to have a single DLI affect multiple scan lines, even crossing into subsequent ANTIC mode 4 lines in the display list:
+This DLI changes background colors 16 times, where each color change lasts 2 scan lines.
+So 32 scan lines means that it covers 4 display list entries of ANTIC mode 4.

 .. code-block::